Freight Shipping from Laredo to Columbus

 How much does it cost to ship freight from Laredo to Columbus?

-Full truckload (FTL) rates from Laredo, TX to Columbus, OH currently range from $3,569-$4,399 for a standard dry van load over the 1,660-mile route.
+Full truckload (FTL) rates from Laredo, TX to Columbus, OH currently range $3,569-$4,399 (roughly $2.18-$2.67 per mile over 1,660 miles).
 LTL shipments typically cost $1,113-$1,811 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Columbus?